Extended Producer Responsibility

 Packaging and extended producer responsibility

-The Packaging and Packaging Waste Directive requires Member States to set up systems for the return and/or collection and reuse or recovery (including recycling) of used packaging from the consumer in order to meet the EU recycling targets.
+The Packaging and Packaging Waste Directive (PPWD) established a requirement for Member States to set up systems for the return and/or collection and reuse or recovery (including recycling) of used packaging from the consumer in order to meet the EU recycling targets.
 Thus, the EU imposes the legal obligation of meeting the recovery and recycling targets on Member States.
-However, national governments may, and often do, delegate this legal obligation to producers/importers through the setting of EPR schemes.
+However, national governments typically delegate this legal obligation to producers/importers through the setting of EPR schemes.

 EUROPEN has long been a strong advocate of Extended Producer Responsibility (EPR) schemes as an essential component of waste management in Europe.